cronvel/terminal-kit/doc/high-level.md

 * options `object` of options, all of them are **OPTIONAL**, where:
 	* innerSize: `integer` inner width of the bar (default: 5)

-It displays a bar representing the value.
+It displays a bar representing the value, it use unicode characters to improve the precision.